RedisLabs/redislabs-docs/content/rc/api/examples/manage-subscriptions.md

 You can only change the following settings with this endpoint:
 - **`name`** - Specify a new name for your subscription.

-- **`paymentMethodId`** - Specify a different payment method that is defined for your account.
+- **`paymentMethodId`** - Specify a different payment method connected to your account.

-    You can look up a payment method identifier using the `GET /payment-methods` API operation.
+    Use `GET /payment-methods` to find a payment method ID.

-The response body contains the `taskId` of the task that is updating the subscription.
+The response body contains the `taskId` for the task updating the subscription.
 You can use `GET /v1/tasks/<taskId>` to track the status of this task.

 ## Delete a subscription